-- a. architectural details mentioned under "Ground Level Details"

-- b. pitched roof form

-- c. windows

-- d. balconies

-- e. if building is on the Spokane Register of Historic Places, the Secretary of the Interior's Standards for rehabilitation historic design guidelines shall apply.
+- d. balconies landscaping (TBD) - e. if building is on the Spokane Register of Historic Places, the Secretary of the Interior's Standards for rehabilitation historic design guidelines shall apply.

 backside of the building viewed from adjacent residential road form and scale of commercial buildings compatible with adjacent residential uses